Countryside & Conservation Officer

 Unsure if university was for her, Jenny decided to take a year out and worked as a kitchen designer.
 She went on to take an ecology degree, and now manages parks in Hillingdon, London.

-More information about Conservation professionals
+More information about Web design professionals

 ?